oliverschwendener/ueli/README.md

 * `allowMouseInteraction` Boolean - If mouse interaction should be allowed.
 * `alwaysShowOnPrimaryDisplay` Boolean - If ueli should always show up your the primary display.
 If set to false ueli will show up on the display your cursor is currently on.
-* `applicationFileExtensions` Array of string - Represents the file extensions which are used to find applications in the specified folders
+* `applicationFileExtensions` Array of string - Represents the file extensions which are used to find applications in the specified folders.
-* `applicationFolders` Array of string - Represents the folders which are scanned for applications
+* `applicationFolders` Array of string - Represents the folders which are scanned for applications.
-* `autoStartApp` Boolean - If the app should be started automatically when you log in
+* `autoStartApp` Boolean - If the app should be started automatically when you log in.
 * `colorTheme` String - Defines the [color theme](#color-themes).
-* `customCommands` Arraay of customCommand objects - A list of [custom commands](#custom-commands)
+* `customCommands` Arraay of customCommand objects - A list of [custom commands](#custom-commands).
-    * `executionArgument` String - Represents the execution argument for the custom command
+    * `executionArgument` String - Represents the execution argument for the custom command.
-    * `name` String - Represents the displayed name for the custom command
+    * `name` String - Represents the displayed name for the custom command.
     * `icon` String - (Optional) Represents the svg icon for the custom command.
-If no icon is set default icon is used
+If no icon is set default icon is used.
-* `fallbackWebSearches` Array of string - Represents the names of [web search engines](#web-search-engines) used when ueli does not find any search results
+* `fallbackWebSearches` Array of string - Represents the names of [web search engines](#web-search-engines) used when ueli does not find any search results.
-* `fileSearchOptions` Array of FileSearchOption objects
+* `fileSearchOptions` Array of FileSearchOption objects.
-    * `folderPath` String - Represents a folder which should be searched for files and folders
+    * `folderPath` String - Represents a folder which should be searched for files and folders.
     * `recursive` Boolean - If the specified folder should be searched recursively. **Be cautious with this option because it can slow down the application drastically.**
-* `hotKey` String - Represents the hotkey to show/hide the window.
-[Available hot keys](https://github.com/electron/electron/blob/master/docs/api/accelerator.md)
+* `hotKey` String - Represents the hotkey to show/hide the window ([Available hot keys](https://github.com/electron/electron/blob/master/docs/api/accelerator.md)=.
 * `logExecution` Boolean - If ueli should log the execution of applications, files and folders for better search results.
 Set to `false` if you want to disable logging.
-* `maxSearchResultCount` Number - Maximum number of search results to be displayed
+* `maxSearchResultCount` Number - Maximum number of search results to be displayed.
-* `rescanInterval` Number - Interval in seconds to rescan the application folders
+* `rescanInterval` Number - Interval in seconds to rescan the application folders.
-* `searchEngineThreshold` Number - Represents the threshold for fuzzy matching (min = 0, max = 1, lower means you have to be more precise with the user input)
+* `searchEngineThreshold` Number - Represents the threshold for fuzzy matching (min = 0, max = 1, lower means you have to be more precise with the user input).
-* `searchEnvironmentVariables` Boolean - If environment variables should appear in the search results
+* `searchEnvironmentVariables` Boolean - If environment variables should appear in the search results.
-* `searchOperatingSystemSettings` Boolean - If operting system settings and commands should appear in the search results
+* `searchOperatingSystemSettings` Boolean - If operting system settings and commands should appear in the search results.
-* `searchResultExecutionArgumentFontSize` Number - Represents the font size of the search result execution argument in pixels
+* `searchResultDescriptionFontSize` Number - Represents the font size of the search result description in pixels.
-* `searchResultHeight` Number - Represents the height of a search result box in pixels
+* `searchResultHeight` Number - Represents the height of a search result box in pixels.
-* `searchResultNameFontSize` Number - Represents the font size of the search result name in pixels
+* `searchResultNameFontSize` Number - Represents the font size of the search result name in pixels.
-* `userInputFontSize` Number - Represents the font size of the user input in pixels
+* `userInputFontSize` Number - Represents the font size of the user input in pixels.
-* `userInputHeight` Number - Represents the height of the user input box in pixels
+* `userInputHeight` Number - Represents the height of the user input box in pixels.
 * `userStylesheet` String - Represents a path to a local stylesheet to modify the appearance of the window.
-* `webSearches` Array of webSearch Objects - A list of [web search engines](#web-search-engines)
+* `webSearches` Array of webSearch Objects - A list of [web search engines](#web-search-engines):
-    * `webSearch` Object - Defines a web search engine
+    * `webSearch` Object - Defines a web search engine.
-        * `icon` String - Represents the svg icon for the specific web search engine
+        * `icon` String - Represents the svg icon for the specific web search engine.
-        * `name` String - Represents the name of the web search engine
+        * `name` String - Represents the name of the web search engine.
         * `prefix` String - Represents the prefix for your web search engine.
-For example if the prefix is `g` you can type in `g?{your search term}` to search
+For example if the prefix is `g` you can type in `g?{your search term}` to search.
         * `url` String - Represents the url for the search engine to which the search term is appended to.
-For example `https://google.com/search?q=`
+For example `https://google.com/search?q=`.
-* `windowWith`: Number - Represents the width of the main window in pixels
+* `windowWith`: Number - Represents the width of the main window in pixels.

 ### Color themes